Teachers and Parents

 - Consult your school’s policy on violence to determine further action

-- Let the survivor know that you are confronting the perpetrator in order to avoid potential retaliation.
-You should refer the student to someone who can conduct a safety plan.
+- Let the survivor know ahead of time that you are confronting the perpetrator in order to avoid potential retaliation.
+You should refer the survivor to someone who can conduct a safety plan.

 Discussing Dating Violence in Your Classroom